 Winter is Here: The Coming Storm

-In the present, we seem to exist in a part of the life cycle that feels as if some great, destructive storm is brewing.
+In the present, we seem to exist in a part of the lifecycle that feels as if some great, destructive storm is brewing.
 And perhaps it has been for some time.
 We’ve seen glimpses of it far away, across the horizon, thinking, oh we have time.
-And as it nears and slowly creeps closer over time, we adjust, thinking, oh this is fine, it’s normal.
-Humans are incredibly adaptable beings, we can adjust to the shades of grey, even as we veer into the darkness.
+And as it nears and creeps closer, we adjust, thinking oh this is fine, this is normal.
+We could be in the storm and always find a way to be fine.
+Humans are incredibly adaptable, we can adjust to the shades of grey, even as we veer into the darkness.

-The storm that is coming is a result of centuries, if not a milennia, of pent-up injustices, lies, repression, traumas, violence and disrepect inflicted upon each other and our planet.
-Culminating in one great destructive storm, existing on a cyclical basis to break down the illusions we have created, and purify the sickness from our hearts: the greed, the selfishness, the isolationism, the indignity, the disrepect, the apathy—within and towards each other and our natural world.
+The storm that is coming is a culmination and manifestation of this disease.
+Centuries, if not a milennia, of pent-up injustices, lies, repression, traumas, violence, and disrepect inflicted upon each other and our planet.
+Culminating in one great destructive storm, existing on a cyclical basis to break down the illusions we have created, and purify the disease from our hearts: the greed, the selfishness, the disrespect, the disconnection, the isolationism, the apathy—within and towards each other and our natural world.
 It comes to break everything down, no mercy.
-For it does not place value judgement on what we deem good or bad, only what is unaligned with who we really are.
-Yes there will be casualties, in any great storm there always are.
-But in the fire and chaos, it serves to trigger some dormant light within us to show up and fight, to love and extend compassion without condition, and to do what is true and right for each other.
-Like a volt of electricity to awaken the heart, we awaken to the truth of our true nature and our desire for a free, loving, and peaceful world to be in without fear.
+For it does not place value judgement on what we as humans deem good or bad, only what is unaligned with who we really are and nature’s needs.
+In the fire and chaos, it aims to burn down the illusion.
+To serve and trigger some dormant light within us to show up and fight.
+To remember and reconnect, and do what is true and right for ourselves and each other.
+Like a volt of electricity to awaken the heart, we can awaken to the truth of our true nature, and our true desire for a free, loving, and peaceful world to be in, without fear and sickness.
 It reminds us what is really important deep down, beneath the artifical layers.
 It reveals our most fundamental and universal beliefs and values as a soul and a human being, and it reconnects us all to each other to do better.

 Next